bobbymannino/bobbymannino/README.md

 # Bob

-Hi there, i'm Bob, im a software engineering undergraduate at the university of Plymouth.
-I love to create and code new things, I mainly use web technologies such as Svelte and Typescript but I am learning new languages such as Rust and Java.
+Hi there, im a software engineering undergraduate at the university of Plymouth and i love to create and code new things.

+I mainly use web technologies such as Svelte and Typescript but i am currently trying to learn rust and get better equiped with postgres.

+I love programming and hope that one day that will be my full time job.

 [bobman.dev](https://bobman.dev)